 Erin O’Toole is the Member of Parliament for the riding of Durham in Ontario, Canada.
 He was elected to Canada’s Parliament in a by-election in 2012 and re-elected at the 2015 general election.
-He currently serves as the Official Opposition Critic for Public Safety.
 Previously, he served as the Minister of Veterans Affairs.

 Born in Montreal, Erin was raised in Bowmanville and Port Perry, Ontario as the oldest of five children.
 After graduation from Bowmanville High School in 1991, he joined the Canadian Forces and enrolled at the Royal Military College of Canada (RMC) in Kingston.
 He graduated from the RMC in 1995 with a Bachelor of Arts (Honours) and was commissioned as an officer in the Royal Canadian Air Force (RCAF).